rinit-org/rinit/README.md

 - Target desktop and servers
 - Conditional dependencies for supporting various scenarios
 - Provide sane defaults
-- Provide user services to other init/service managers
+- Provide user services to other init

 ## Getting started

 ### Build

-_rinit_ only requires the rust compiler to build, it has no dependency.
+_rinit_ only requires the nightly rust compiler to build, it has no dependency.

 To build the project: